Retirement Strategy: Yes, You Can Make Some Money With Your Cash Reserves (MUTF:FLTMX)

 Disclosure: I am/we are long FLTMX.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.

-Additional disclosure: Additional disclosure: Disclaimer: The opinions and the strategies of the author are not intended to ever be a recommendation to buy or sell a security.
+Additional disclosure: Disclaimer: The opinions and the strategies of the author are not intended to ever be a recommendation to buy or sell a security.
 The strategy the author used in his past worked for him, and it is for you to decide if it could benefit your financial future.
 Please remember to do your own research and know your risk tolerance.